geertjanw/ojet-training/README.md

 In the above, look at the JS documentation, the description, variations, etc.

 2. Here is a simple ojDataGrid, a simplified version of the above references.
-Copy it below and paste it into the 'src/js/views/dashboard.html' file in your application (make sure you are editing only the files under /src directory):
+Copy it below and paste it into the 'src/js/views/dashboard.html' file in your application (make sure you are editing only the files under /src directory) or into one of the other HTML files in 'src/js/views'.

 ```html #button { border: none; }
 <oj-data-grid